 - EAPoL-Encapsulation-ASF-Alert: Used for sending SNMP traps.

-Note: This EAPOL authentication for wired clients is almost similar to the wireless clients (supplicants), the major difference here is that for wired clients, they use the switch as their authenticator while fore wireless clients, use the WLC as their authenticator.
+Note: This EAPOL authentication for wired clients is almost similar to the wireless clients (supplicants), the major difference here is that wired clients use the switch as their authenticator while wireless clients, use the WLC as their authenticator.
 Note: In the figure above, the AP is not the authenticator as it is a lightweight AP having no IOS in it.